 Why Walking Reduces Stress

+Walking is one of the simplest forms of exercise.
+Walking 30 minutes a day, five days a week, can improve your health.
 People often remark that they feel better after a walk or just going outside.

 Group Walking To Reduce Stress

 People experience stressful life events.
 Like severe illness, the death of someone they loved, marital separation, or unemployment.
 Research shows a boost in mood after they took part in outside group walks.
 Group walking reduces stress and helps you feel more connected to other people.